Tubbz-alt/softfm-jj1bdx/README.md

 * Set default IF bandwidth to 240kHz (+-120kHz)
 * Set default sample rate to 960kHz
 * Use `-march=native` option when compiling (for a portable binary, disable this in the `CMakefile.txt`)
+* Remove 19kHz pilot signal when the stereo PLL is locked

 ### Usage example